cryptoxico/Debixen-Distro/README.md

 # Debixen-Distro
-A debian distribution preconfigured for Lokinet Session and Oxen Electron Wallet This project is based on Debian 10
+A preconfigured debian image for Lokinet Session and Oxen Electron Wallet This project is based on Debian 10